ಕನ್ನಡ

 Passing the NAATI CCL Kannada adds five points to a points-tested skilled-migration application for a 189, 190 or 491, and that is why most book it.
 If your day runs in English while Kannada stays the home language, comprehension is rarely the worry.
 The hard direction is producing accurate Kannada on demand, in a register you rarely reach for at home.

-A fluent native speaker is not automatically an exam-ready interpreter.
+Fluency is where the preparation starts, not where it ends.
 You get two conversations of about 300 words, split into segments of up to about 35 words, both ways, while a marker counts what you add, drop or change.
 The Kannada spoken at home is colloquial and mixed with English, the Kanglish of city life, while much of your work vocabulary reaches you only in English.
 Producing a clean Kannada rendering at speed is what the exam checks.

 Lingo Copilot CCL is built to rehearse that gap.
 You interpret realistic community dialogues both ways on native audio, and the engine scores each segment for accuracy and completeness, then shows what slipped.
 It is private and repeatable.
 A free practice test gives an honest read before you book with NAATI.